PCIe Riser and Extension Cables have become more and more important in recent years.

 - Aesthetic Reasons: Showing off your GPU in other orientations

-There is one Component that has not kept up with the minification of many PC-Parts: the GPU.
+There is one Component that has not kept up with the minification of many PC-Parts: the Graphics Card.

 By their nature, GPUs are still fairly large and bulky.
 They have built-in fans that require a certain amount of space.